cncf/tag-observability/README.md

 ## Mission statement

-The TAG Observability focuses on topics pertaining to the observation of cloud native workloads.
+TAG Observability focuses on topics pertaining to the observation of cloud native workloads.
 Additionally, it produces supporting material and best practices for end-users and provides guidance and coordination for CNCF projects working within the TAG’s scope.

 ### Scope